 Legislation to create a scheme for survivors of historical child abuse in care in Scotland to apply for financial redress payments of up to £100,000, as well as access to apology and support, has been passed by the Scottish Parliament.
 The Redress for Survivors (Historical Child Abuse in Care) (Scotland) Bill.
 Survivors will be able to apply for a fixed rate redress payment of £10,000, or an individually assessed redress payment which will involve a more detailed examination of their experience.
 The individually assessed redress payment levels are set at £20,000, £40,000, £60,000, £80,000 or £100,000.
 Financial contributions are being sought by the Scottish Government from those involved in the care of the children at the time they were abused and COSLA has already offered to contribute £100 million to the scheme.
-All relevant actions with respect to the Claims Project have been completed and reduced the evaluation outcome of the risk in Quarter 1.
+This risk evaluation continues to remain High.